jtshojinaga/whiskey-valor/README.md

 Jake Lipinski
 Kassandra Williams
 Alia Carmicheal

-# Fredericksburg SPCA Volunteer Management Web Application
+Evan Darnell

+# Whiskey Valor Foundation Event Management Project

 ## Purpose
 This project is the result of a semester's worth of collaboration among UMW students.
-The goal of the project was to create a web application that better suits the needs of Fredericksburg SPCA, specifically as a system to manage their volunteers.
-The system allows volunteers to check-in and out of shifts on site, view their hours volunteered and sign up for events.
-For the Fred SPCA staff the system allows them to keep track of volunteer hours, create events, share announcements, and managed volunteer accounts.
+The goal of the project was to create a web application that better suits the needs of the Whiskey Valor Foundation, specifically as a system to manage events and community outreach.
+The system allows users to: sign-up for, and apply for events and retreats; view their registered events; and suggest further collaborations.
+This system allows administrators to: create events and retreats; manage the information of registered users; create, schedule, and send emails to their users.

 ## Authors
 The ODHS Medicine Tracker is based on an old open source project named "Homebase".
 [Homebase](https://a.link.will.go.here/) was originally developed for the Ronald McDonald Houses in Maine and Rhode Island by Oliver Radwan, Maxwell Palmer, Nolan McNair, Taylor Talmage, and Allen Tucker.